freeCodeCamp/freeCodeCamp/guide/english/python/python-2-vs-python-3/index.md

 While Python 2 is well-supported and popular, most common libraries and frameworks in Python prefer Python 3\.
 Django officially <a href='https://docs.djangoproject.com/en/1.9/faq/install/#faq-python-version-support' target='_blank' rel='nofollow'>recommends</a> Python 3\.
 Flask and all its dependencies are also <a href='http://flask.pocoo.org/docs/0.10/python3/#python3-support' target='_blank' rel='nofollow'>supported</a> on Python 3.

 Both Python 2 and Python 3 are great.
 Most Linux and macOS distributions come pre-installed with Python 2 as the default version of Python.
+Most Solaris 11 distrubutions come with Python 2.7 pre-installed.
 And Python 3 was born out of the insatiable quest for more readable and more beautiful language constructs.

 This article uses Python 3 to set up the web-frameworks in your development environment.
 But before that, you need to ensure you have Python 3 and know how to use it!

 #### More Information:
 - <a href='https://wiki.python.org/moin/Python2orPython3' target='_blank' rel='nofollow'>Python 2 or 3 Article</a>